prp-e/NaLLM/README.md

 Now in order to make our data more "human like", we ask ChatGPT to add variations to the questions.
 This happens like this:

+> Ask the same question in 10 different ways, write the same answer in 5 different ways as well.

+ChatGPT will respond us like: